panoseti/panoseti_docker/README.md

 &ensp; By default, the all the useful data, including housekeeping data, redis data, influxdb data and grafana data, will be stored under /home/$USER/panoseti_container_data.

 &ensp; You can use
 ```
     ./panoseti_create_containers.sh {data path}
 ```
 &ensp; to specify where you want to store all of the data.

-4. run
+4. Open a termial for using panoseti control script
 ```shell
     ./panoseti_terminal.sh
 ```
 &ensp; You should have a termial now!
 &ensp; All of the python control scripts are there.

 &ensp; Some times, you may need to use
 ```
     git pull origin master